Fel-ly/python-assignments-plp/README.md

-This repo contains my  plp projects
+This repo contains my python assignments for the PLP program